CogSciUOS/asparagus/docs/manual_how_to_label.md

 I now decided that we will classify the **first 100 images of each folder twice**. (shout if you have a better idea)

+This means: everyone is assigned twice (for now 200 images per person)

 This gives us:

 1A_Anna --> Malin & Josefine